Making a start in PR within the Tech sector

 Naturally, having grown up in a digital era, I presumed that it would be a simple transition as I was familiar with the commercial uses of technology and am often called upon by parents to act as an IT guide.

-Overall it has been a suitable, if not ironic, fit that at the height of two separate lockdowns, I am introduced to PR through the industry that is seemingly keeping the world together right now.
+Overall it has been a suitable, if not ironic, fit that at the height of two separate lockdowns, I am introduced to healthtech public relations through the industry that is seemingly keeping the world together right now.

 Getting to grips with PR and tech

 My top five learnings to date have been:

 - The worlds of PR and tech both have their own vocabularies which can be bewildering at first, but assimilation is always possible

 - Cybersecurity has become even more of a notable topic within tech, as companies and individuals grapple with a work and personal life lived heavily online